pjako/shd_sokol/README.md

 # Shader cross compiler

-Shd is the shader generator from oryol but it targets sokol_gfx directly.
+Shd is the shader generator from oryol but it just generates the shaders and the reflection informations stored in structs.

 ## How to write a shader program
 - Create a file (choose_a_name).glsl